PeyTheCrafter/start-page-v2/README.md

 # Information and usage
 Here you can find useful information for the use and modification of the page.
+If you have any problems, contact me via email peythecrafter@gmail.com.

 # How to "install"
 1. Click **_Clone or download_** and **_Download ZIP_**.
 This will download a ZIP file with the page.